Sorry To Break It To You, But These 7 Hair Products Are A Scam

 AdvertisementADVERTISEMENT

-"The body makes keratin A," explains Proudman, which is found in hair, skin and nails.
-The body needs nutrition, especially good protein, to make this keratin, so having a balanced diet is essential for healthy hair.
-Keratin-infused hair care is said to protect hair against damage, reduce frizz and make hair smooth.
-Typically, though, the keratin found in hair products isn’t actually keratin at all, says Proudman.
-She says that it's usually an amino acid of some sort (a basic building block for protein) which coats the hair, rather than penetrates it.
-"Generally, it’s not adding keratin into the structure of the hair," she says.

-There’s a lack of regulation in the hair care industry and the word 'keratin' is often used very loosely, adds Proudman, and it can be misleading.
-Smith seconds this: "In hair care, 'keratin' is a term used to describe 'protein containing' [products].
-Various types of protein are used in formulations to help bind to and strengthen hair, most often quinoa and wheat protein."
-However, Smith does pinpoint hair-care brand Virtue, which enlists a patented Alpha Keratin 60ku protein.
-"This was originally developed by biochemists to heal the skin of wounded soldiers," says Smith, and in hair care, it has the ability to minimise the look and feel of hair damage.
+There’s a lack of regulation in the hair care industry and the word “keratin” is often used very loosely, adds Proudman, and it can be misleading.
+Smith seconds this: “In hair care, ‘keratin’ is a term used to describe ‘protein-containing’ [products].
+Various types of protein are used in formulations to help bind to and strengthen hair, most often quinoa and wheat protein.”
+However, Smith does pinpoint hair-care brand Virtue, which enlists a patented Alpha Keratin 60ku® protein.
+“This was originally developed by biochemists to heal the skin of wounded soldiers,” says Smith, and in hair care, it has the ability to minimize the look and feel of hair damage.

 Can you “detox” your scalp?

-You can't feed your scalp a green juice, so what exactly are detox shampoos and serums doing for the hair?
+You can’t feed your scalp a green juice, so what exactly are detox shampoos and serums doing for the hair?
 Essentially, says Proudman, they balance the scalp.
-"Our scalp is 7% of the total skin on our body but it’s completely unique because it has 180,000 oil glands on it," says Proudman, "which is the largest concentration on the body anywhere.
-It also has sweat glands, so it needs to be looked after like skin, which we wash every day."
+“Our scalp is 7% of the total skin on our body but it’s completely unique because it has 180,000 oil glands on it,” says Proudman, “which is the largest concentration on the body anywhere.
+It also has sweat glands, so it needs to be looked after like skin, which we wash every day.”
 If you aren’t keeping your scalp clean, then you may experience an imbalance.
-This is thanks to a natural yeast that lives on our scalp.
-"We usually don’t know it’s there," says Proudman, "but if you allow sebum, natural oil and sweat to build up, this yeast becomes overactive, which can cause inflammation, itching and scaling."
-In this case, it's not about detoxing.
-Rather, rebalancing.
+This is due to a natural yeast which lives on our scalp.
+“We usually don’t know it’s there,” says Proudman, “but if you allow sebum, natural oil, and sweat to build up, this yeast becomes overactive, which can cause inflammation, itching, and scaling.”
+In this case, it’s not about detoxing, but instead, rebalancing.

 AdvertisementADVERTISEMENT